So this trend going on in blog land and on Pinterest about painting interior doors black? I like it, but usually, I am way behind trends.

 It gives so much more definition to this area.

-Gives it more character which is very hard to find in a home built 12 years ago.
+It gives it more character, which is very hard to find in a home built 12 years ago.

-I haven't hung anything on the door yet.
+I have hung nothing on the door yet.

 Because I am kind of afraid to.